aashoo17/notes/src/linux/linux_command_line/apt.md

 but to use this manual gpg key we have to write in this format
 deb [signed-by=/usr/share/keyrings/<myrepository>-archive-keyring.gpg] <https://repository.example.com/debian/ stable main>

+signed-by tells where to find the key for authentication

 adding architecture
 deb [arch=amd64 signed-by=/usr/share/keyrings/<myrepository>-archive-keyring.gpg] <https://repository.example.com/debian/ stable main>